 Actias maenas, the Malaysian moon moth, is a species with a broad range from the mainland of most parts of the Indomalayan ecozone.
 They are highly sexually dimorphic, and one of the larger moon moths of the genus Actias.

-- Difficulty rating: 5/10 (Very easy to raise but difficult to pair)
+- Difficulty rating: Moderate (Easy to raise, difficult to pair)

 - Host plants: Liquidambar, Prunus, Rosa, Eucalyptus

 - Natural range: Mainlands of tropical Asia and some islands – Vietnam, Laos, Thailand, China, India, Nepal, Bhutan – also Malaysia

 - Family: Saturniidae (silkmoths)

 - Special notes: Both maenas and isis are difficult to pair with old adults, most pairings I have seen were from 1 to days 3 old individuals (especially males).